mysterious-coding/base_entranced/README.md

 base_entranced is intended mainly for the Siege gametype, although it can be played with any gametype.
 It is intended for **classic, competitive Siege gameplay**, not as a general-purpose "hangout server" mod.

-base_entranced is the official server mod of the siege community [(www.jasiege.com)](http://www.jasiege.com).
+base_entranced is the official server mod of the siege community [(www.jasiege.com)](https://www.jasiege.com).
 Due to its large amount of bugfixes and enhancements, playing siege on any other mod is severely buggy and frustrating, not to mention that many siege maps now *require* base_entranced's enhanced mapping framework to function properly.

 base_entranced has three goals:
 * Fixing bugs.
 * Adding enhancements to basejka siege gameplay and server administration.
 * Providing an enhanced mapping framework that allows for many more possilibities for siege mappers.

 base_entranced strives to remain close to basejka gameplay.
 You won't see anything like kiss emotes or grappling hooks like JA+, nor is it wildly different from basejka like MB2.
 It is a simple improvement of basejka Siege, with competitive gameplay in mind.
 The only sizable change to gameplay is the anti-spam cvars.
 Although base_entranced strives to remain faithful basejka Siege gameplay, doorspam, minespam, and shieldspam are fundamental flaws in the game design, and needed to be addressed.
 Apart from those cvars, everything else generally adheres to the "stay-close-to-basejka" philosophy.

-You can discuss base_entranced on the **base_entranced forum** at [www.jasiege.com](http://www.jasiege.com)
+You can discuss base_entranced on the **base_entranced forum** at [www.jasiege.com](https://www.jasiege.com)

+base_entranced includes additional support for [Newmod](https://jkanewmod.github.io), which is the recommended client mod for Siege.

 base_entranced is icensed under GPLv2 as free software.
 You are free to use, modify and redistribute base_entranced following the terms in LICENSE.txt.